Sung-Huan/ANNOgesic/docs/source/test_case.rst

      $ annogesic get_target_fasta \
         -r ANNOgesic/input/reference/fasta \
-        -o test_case1:NC_test.1 test_case2:test_case2 \
+        -o test_case1:NC_test.1,test_case2:test_case2 \
         -m ANNOgesic/input/mutation_table/mutation.csv \
         ANNOgesic

 ``-r`` is the folder of original fasta files.
-In ``-o`` you can assign the filenames of output fasta files and the strains you want to put in it.
-In our case, we call the first fasta file test_case1 and the second one test_case2.
-In test_case1 stores the fasta of NC_test.1 and test_case2 stores test_case2.
+In ``-o`` you can assign the filenames of output fasta files and the strains that you want to put in it.
+In our case, we call the first fasta file test_case1 and the second one test_case2. test_case1 stores the fasta of NC_test.1 and test_case2 stores test_case2.
 Now we can check the results.

 ::

-    $ head ANNOgesic/input/reference/fasta/NC_016810.fa
+    $ head ANNOgesic/input/reference/fasta/NC_000915.fa
     >NC_000915.1
     TGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAG
     TGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAGTGATTAG